electron-userland/spectron/README.md

 Several additional commands are provided specific to Electron.

-All the commands returns a `Promise`.
+All the commands return a `Promise`.

 #### getArgv()